-No, the sleeve is thin (20 μm) and flexible so it does not inhibit trackability or deployment.
+No, the sleeve is so thin (20µ) and flexible it does not inhibit trackability or deployment.

 The main difference is in the percentage of surface area covered by the MicroNet, which is only about 20%.
-Whereas with covered stents 100% of the surface area is covered.
-Covered stents function quite differently than MGuard: they block flow into side branches and obstruct the artery’s natural healing process.
+Whereas with covered stents, 100% of the surface area of the stent is covered.
+Covered stents function quite differently, for example, they block flow into side branches and obstruct the artery’s natural healing process.

 The MicroNet’s balanced pore size allows excellent flow into branch vessels.